-- Guests encouraged to review menus either through the SAGE app or online to plan their mealtimes to create efficiency and prevent bottlenecks within the serving area. - Guests are required to wear face masks while in the dining hall unless seated and eating. - Guests will be provided with hand sanitizer in strategic areas of the dining hall.
-It is highly recommended that guests use sanitizer for the time they will interact with service items. i.e. soda machine, ice cream cabinet, milk. - Meal service will go back to self-service.
-There will be gloves available for guests that prefer to use them to serve themselves.
+- Guests encouraged to review menus either through the SAGE app or online to plan their meal times to create efficiency and prevent bottlenecks within the serving area. - Guests are required to wear face masks while in the dining hall unless seated and eating. - Guests are not allowed to bring in personal belongings, such as backpacks, laptops, iPad etc. into serving area.
+This is to eliminate external contamination.
+We request that students leave belongings either in the shelving or on the tables provided at the entrance of the dining hall. - Guests will be provided with hand sanitizer in strategic areas of the dining hall.
+It is highly recommended that guests use sanitizer for the time they will interact with service items. i.e. soda machine, ice cream cabinet, milk. - Clear entrance and exits will be marked for the dining hall.
+Entry through an exit is not permitted - Guests are expected to follow the social distancing markers beginning at the door to the serving area.